 If you are sitting on a wealth of Membership Rewards points, you can also use American Express Travel to redeem them for paid flights and hotels at a rate of 0.7c per point, which is better than you’ll get from cashing them out for gift cards, or even for transfers to Airpoints.

 You’ll also earn points and status on airline tickets booked using Membership Rewards points, given that it’s a paid fare you are purchasing.
-This is worth bearing in mind if you are points rich and want to redeem points while still earning Air New Zealand, Qantas, or Virgin status credits.
+This is worth bearing in mind if you are points rich and want to redeem points while still earning Air New Zealand, Qantas, or Virgin points and status credits.

 You can’t, unfortunately, earn Membership Rewards points on flight bookings through Amex Travel either, which would be a great points-earn opportunity.